SocieteGenevoiseDonnees/SocieteGenevoiseDonnees.github.io/readme.md

 #### Fix/Edit Content

 If you see an error or a place where content should be updated or improved, just fork this repository to your account, make the change you'd like and then submit a pull request.
 If you're not able to make the change, file an [issue](https://github.com/github/government.github.com/issues/new).

-#### Add Organization

-If you know of an [GitHub organization](https://help.github.com/articles/about-organizations/) that should be added to the organization list that generates the matrix of avatars on the [Community](https://government.github.com/community/) page: fork this repository, open the [_data/civic_hackers.yml](_data/civic_hackers.yml), [_data/governments.yml](_data/governments.yml), or[_data/research.yml](_data/research.yml) file and add it to the appropriate section of the list in the format being used.
-Commit your change and submit a pull request to us!

 ---